 Students choose one foundation course from the following, each of which includes content related to both energy and environment:

 SPU 25.
-Energy: Perspectives, Problems and Prospects (M. McElroy)
+Energy and Climate: Vision for the Future (M. McElroy)

 SPU 29.
 The Climate-Energy Challenge (D. Schrag)

 SPU 31.
 Energy Resources and the Environment (J. Shaw)

 ES 6.
 Introduction to Environmental Science and Engineering (E. Sunderland, P. Ulrich)

 At least one course must be chosen from each of the two elective categories: Social Sciences and Humanities, and Natural Sciences and Engineering.
 View the complete list of course options.

 ⠂During each semester there are several opportunities for E&E secondary field students to come together to explore various energy and environmental topics through facilitated discussions.
 These discussions require preparatory readings and/or prior attendance at a public lecture on campus, and students are required to attend at least one session per semester once they have been accepted into the program.

 ⠂Students must declare their engagement in this secondary field no later than the course registration deadline of their sixth term.
 They will then be assigned an advisor, following their submission of an anticipated course of study.

 Note: Students may petition the ESPP Head Tutor, in advance, for the approval of any exceptions to the course options for the secondary field.